-This is an unusual skin disease that is characterized by loss of pigment in certain areas.
-The result is patches of discolored skin, often pale in color, and much lighter than surrounding skin.
-While vitiligo most commonly affects the skin, it may affect any part of the body where there is pigment, including the inside of the mouth, eyes, and hair.
-The discoloration often occurs equally on both sides of the body, and the vitiligo may occur in small and hardly noticeable patches.
-However, it is also possible for the vitiligo to affect large areas of the body.
-The latter can cause self-consciousness and embarrassment.
+Vitiligo is a skin condition characterized by the loss of pigment in certain areas, resulting in patches of discolored skin that are often pale and much lighter than the surrounding skin.
+While vitiligo most commonly affects the skin, it can also impact other pigmented areas of the body, such as the inside of the mouth, eyes, and hair.
+The discoloration often appears symmetrically on both sides of the body and may range from small, subtle patches to larger, more noticeable areas.
+In some cases, extensive vitiligo can lead to feelings of self-consciousness and embarrassment.

 Treating Vitiligo